Post Brexit information for international travel

 An EHIC or GHIC is not a replacement for travel insurance.
 Make sure you have both before you travel.

 Each country's healthcare system is different, and in some countries you’ll need to pay to have treatment.
-See here for what is covered in each country.
+See here for what is covered in each European country.

 These country guides explain how you can access healthcare services in the EU, Norway, Iceland, Liechtenstein or Switzerland when you’re studying or working abroad.